HubertNowakowski/AdventOfCode2023/README.md

 # AdventOfCode2023
-Practicing python by doing the 2023 advent of code challenge
+Practicing OOP and data analysis in python by doing the 2023 advent of code challenge